 I had a few days to spare:) between costa rica and an event in LA i had to do, so i chose to stay in costa rica.
 Got to hang out with some new friends from thefairiespyjamas.com, the mayor of georgia (lol) and some of the Justa crew.
 A few more days of sunshine and surf, and quite a bit of laughing-the real medicine of the people.
 Thanks for a good time after envision crew….

-a few suggestions, for both myself and anybody else that goes to this festival.
-1. if you are not a camper get a hotel room, if you are a camper and dont have a hammock (also be prepared that the trees get filled up so a tent might be neccessary) bring a thermarest, this area was a working farm of sorts and the ground is not very forgiving.
+A few suggestions, for both myself and anybody else that goes to this festival.
+1. if you are not a camper get a hotel room , if you are a camper and don’t have a hammock (also be prepared that the trees get filled up so a tent might be neccesary) bring a thermarest, this area was a working farm of sorts and the ground is not very forgiving.
 2. b vitamins- sun sucks it out of you 3. sunscreen-sun is bit closer to the earth down there 4. stay a while-dont rush home.

 After a 6 hour drive back to the san juan with the mayor of georgia in tow, we arrived unscathed to the car rental spot, and leaving costa rica was easier then getting in!
 Thanks for a really good time.